 FOREIGN EXCHANGE EARNINGS AND OUTGO

-Your Company has been practising the principles of good Corporate Governance over theyears and it is a continuous and ongoing process.
-A detailed Report on CorporateGovernance practices followed by your Company in terms of the Listing Regulationstogether with a Certificate from the Auditors confirming compliance with the conditions ofCorporate Governance which forms part of the Annual Report.
+Your Company has been practicing the principles of good Corporate Governance over theyears and it is a continuous and ongoing process.
+A detailed Report on CorporateGovernance practices followed by your Company in terms of the Listing Regulationstogether with a Certificate from the Statutory Auditors confirming compliance with theconditions of Corporate Governance are provided separately in this Annual Report.